FREE Delivery Over £99*

 What Is Aquaponics?

-1. Aquaculture Part: Fish are raised in a tank.
+Aquaculture Process: Fish are raised in a tank.
 Their waste breaks down into nitrates and ammonia, key nutrients for plants.

-2. Plant Magic: The plants, in turn, absorb these nutrients, effectively "cleaning" the water.
+Plant Process: The plants, in turn, absorb these nutrients, effectively "cleaning" the water.

-3. Recycling: The purified water returns to the fish tank, keeping fish healthy and happy.
-It's like recycling at its best!
+Recirculating: The purified water returns to the fish tank, keeping the fish healthy and happy.

 This self-sustaining ecosystem is brilliant, a win-win for fish and plants.
 Plus, we get to enjoy the efficiency of it all.
 In aquaponics, there’s no need for added nutrients as the system supports itself.

 In aquaponics, the integration of fish and plants relies on a carefully engineered system.
-Key components include the fish tank, grow beds, water circulation, and a biofilter.
-Each plays a unique role in maintaining a healthy environment for both aquatic and plant life.
+Each component plays a unique role in maintaining a healthy environment for both aquatic and plant life.

 Setup Costs